megh-bari/Guess-The-Number-Game/README.md

   - If your guess is higher than the target number, it will say "Lower number please!"
   - If your guess is lower than the target number, it will say "Higher number please!"
   - If your guess is correct, it will tell you how many attempts you took to guess the number.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Feel free to contribute, report issues, or suggest improvements.
+Enjoy the game!